aaronaheath/checkout-clerk/README.md

 __Setup__ A default method getPriceData was added to the CheckoutService Interface - this method will load priceData in from a CSV file (checkout-clerk/data/price_file.csv).
 This metod could use some better error handling / data validation.

 __Testing__ There is one Until test that is run during compile time: The testCalculate method in RegisterTest.java.
 This test is actually not very adequate, but it's a start.
 I would like to go back and write a test for each method, and not only test the String value that is returned by printReceipt.

+__Building with Maven__ run mvn clean package to run tests & generate the checkout-clerk.jar.
+Jave 8 is required.